Seeing Through Photographs Course at MoMA

 In the same vein as Sherman's work, clearly staged with actors, the photo succeeds in 'documenting' an event that is familiar to most viewers The main characters' clothing colour, as well as that of the presence of 'extras', created a tension and additional interest.

-The expression of the couple in the photo reminded of the work of the American painter Edward Hopper.
+The expression of the couple in the photo reminded me of the work of the American painter Edward Hopper.
 Hopper often depicted people sitting in a form of reflection and solitude.

 As ever so often, what looks like a simple photo at first, possibly a 'snapshot' at a dance, was more than a mere recording of a situation.
 In that, the photo is similar to recordings in centuries past, by painters and graphic artists.

-Keywords: Douglas, MoMA, Stan, assignment, camera, course, documentary, narrative, photography, still photography, view
+Keywords: assignment, camera, course, documentary, Douglas, MoMA, narrative, photography, Stan, still photography, view

 No comments posted.